bcohenboulakia/nbworkshop/README.md

 ## GitHub workflow

 The conversion can be automated by a GitHub Actions workflow called `Generate Students Branch ` which calls the conversion script on every update of a Notebook in a monitored directory.
-Note that the GitHub workflow uses `.github/conversion.json` as configuration file.
+Note that the GitHub workflow uses `.github/conversion.json` as configuration file, and provides detailed error log in case this file is invalid (or missing).

 This workflow can be supervised on the workflow page in the `Action` tab on the GitHub repository web page.
 Every time the workflow is run, a short overview of the conversion process is shown in the workflow summary:
 ![summary](https://github.com/user-attachments/assets/545d2bd4-8740-4ebc-8675-a7ac4e952cfb)